sanger-tol/pipelines-website/markdown/developers/env.md

       http://nextflow.io
 ```

+To develop pipelines, the Conda environments named `nf-core-*` are more appropriate.
-Conda environments are used to expose the nf-core command-line tool, together with a Nextflow and some development helpers like `prettier` or `nf-test`.
+They expose the nf-core command-line tool, together with a Nextflow and some development helpers like `prettier` or `nf-test`.

 ```
+$ module load conda  # if not yet loaded
 $ conda activate nf-core_2.11
 $ nextflow -version